simonvh/gimmemotifs-manuscript/manuscript.md

 These results illustrate how `gimme roc` can be used for evaluation of motifs.
 The choice of a motif database can greatly influence the results of an analysis.
 The default database included with GimmeMotifs shows good performance on the metric evaluated here.
-However, this analysis is only one possible example.
+However, this analysis illustrates only one specific use case of application of a motif database.
 Especially well-curated databases, such as JASPAR, can be beneficial, for instance when linking motifs to binding proteins.

 ## Performance of de novo motif identification varies with motif quality